Foster to Adopt in Montana: How Foster Care Adoption Works

 - An adoption placement agreement is signed

-- A finalization hearing is held in District Court, typically four to six months after placement for adoption
+- A finalization hearing is held in District Court after the required adoption steps are complete

 The finalization hearing is the legal completion of the adoption.
 After finalization, you have full parental rights and the CFSD's involvement ends.